 For young athletes to benefit from the use of weighted vests and shorts, coaches should take appropriate safety precautions.
 With the right guidance, these tools can provide an effective training aid that will benefit youth athletes in the long run.
-When considering incorporating weighted vest or shorts into your program, there are some key tips you should keep in mind for the safe use of this equipment.
+When considering incorporating weighted vests or shorts into your program, there are some key tips you should keep in mind for the safe use of this equipment.

 When using weighted vests or shorts, safety should be your top priority.
-Here are a few tips to ensure that you’re getting the most out of your workout while avoiding any potential injuries:
+Here are a few tips to ensure that you’re getting the most out of your workout while avoiding any potential injuries.

 It can be tempting to jump right into a high-intensity workout with weighted gear, but it’s important to start slow and build up gradually.
 This will help you avoid overworking your muscles and prevent any potential injuries from occurring.